lpianta/ai_fall_exercises/README.md

 # ai_fall_exercises

-A collection of all the solved exercises for the Strive School AI Engineering course
+A collection of solved exercises for the Strive School AI Engineering course